By: Thomas Falgout, CEO of the Greater Iberia Chamber of Commerce

 Think you know everything about the World Championship Gumbo Cookoff?
 What about why it was formed, or what it takes to make it in the festival business?
-The Greater Iberia Chamber of Commerce's Public Relations & Marketing manager, Terry Dugas, gave us and our readers an insight into the yearly cookoff and what goes into planning such a large event and how that translates to make it successful.
+Thomas Falgout, CEO of the Greater Iberia Chamber of Commerce, gave us and our readers an insight into the yearly cookoff and what goes into planning such a large event and how that translates to make it successful.
 Read on to discover Iberia Parish's world of gumbo!

 1) Why was the World Championship Gumbo Cookoff formed?